 - Finish setup.
 The Nest app will guide you through some final customization steps, including checking that your camera can stream video on your Wi-Fi network.

-If you can’t see your camera’s video stream when you sign into home.nest.com, follow the troubleshooting suggestions in this article:
+If you can’t see your camera’s video stream when you sign into the Nest web app, follow the troubleshooting suggestions in this article:

-4. Bookmark home.nest.com and sign into the Nest app on your phone
+4. Bookmark the Nest web app and sign into the Nest app on your phone

-Add a bookmark for home.nest.com to your browser so you can quickly get to your Nest camera video stream and manage your camera’s settings.
+Add a bookmark for the Nest web app to your browser so you can quickly get to your Nest camera video stream and manage your camera’s settings.
 If you have any other Nest products, you can also manage them here.

 Note: Once your camera is set up, you should be able to sign in to the Nest app on your phone to watch video, get alerts, and manage camera settings.

 Now you’re ready to install your camera in the spot where you want it to stream video.

 Unplug the USB cable from your computer if you haven’t already.
 Then plug it into your camera’s power adapter.

 Both Nest Cam Indoor and Nest Cam Outdoor are designed for DIY installation, but each is mounted differently.